 Boozhoo!
 I’m Ray or Niigaanigaabaw and my pronouns are he/him/his.
 I’m an NSF postdoctoral fellow at UW-Madison’s Center for Limnology at Trout Lake Station.
-My current research focuses on the phenology of freshwater fishes in what is currently called Wisconsin.
-Specifically, I’m assessing disease development of Muskellunge and Walleye in the ceded territory.
+My current research focuses on parasites of freshwater fishes in what is currently called northern Wisconsin in collaboration with the Lac du Flambeau Fish Hatchery.
+Specifically, I’m assessing parasite presence, diversity, and magnitude in Muskellunge and Walleye in the ceded territory.

 I am an enrolled citizen of the Lac du Flambeau Band of Lake Superior Chippewa Indians, and was raised on the tribe’s reservation.
 I received my A.B. in Chemistry-Biology from Ripon College in 2015 where I was a McNair Scholar and student researcher.
 In 2021, I received my PhD in Biology with a minor in Science & Society from Duke University in 2021.
 During my time at Duke I was an NSF graduate research fellow, a BioCoRE Scholar, an inaugural Race & the Professions Fellow, and I received the 2019 Dean’s Award for Excellence in Mentoring.